dutchiono/Tavernkeeper/docs/update.md

 does your mini app embed have a dynamic APNG image preview anon?

+also the compose cast thing, it never fucking works, nobody ever does it, or it never happens on the take hte office or the raid.

+maybe we think about how we an have hte bakend reward them with 1000 keep if they do it, it has to confirm

 📜 Session Report: Cellar Pot Logic & App Stability